Morning Again: Reunions

 In July 2018, it was announced that the group rejoined once again and were recording new material (to be issued as an extended play through Revelation).
 The Survival Instinct EP was released on November 9, 2018.
 The band has announced a week-long European tour for 2022.
 In 2022, the band is releasing a new EP, Borrowed Time, on Revelation Records.

+In January 2026 it was announced that Damien Moyal would be filling in for Kevin Byers on Morning Again's European tour later that year.
+Byers being unable to tour due to a shoulder injury.
+In July of the same year the band parted ways with Byers, with Moyal taking over vocal duties going forward.
+In a public statement the band said about the split with Byers: "We want to express our deepest appreciation to our brother Kevin, who over the past thirty years has been a massive part of the band.
+His talent, friendship, and the music we created together are an essential part of the band’s history and we’re incredibly proud of everything we’ve accomplished together."